MetaDataCool/sviep-bigdata/README.md

 Then in the command  line type : (perform-scraping!)

 Results will be put in the mongo db "sviep" in the collection "results"

+To copy to SQLIte the results
+do (connect-mongo!) in REPL

+to create the db table in sqlite3:

+(create-results-table!)

+to save the results to sqlite3:

+(->>(get-results)
+  (map save-result-to-sqlite!)
+  dorun)